swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-7-track-model-evolutions-in-the-cicd-pipeline-with-cml/index.md

 # {% $markdoc.frontmatter.title %}

-## Summary
+## Introduction

 The purpose of this chapter is to track the model evolutions and generate reports directly in the CI/CD pipeline so it can be discussed collectively online before commiting the changes to the codebase.

-We will start by updating our pipeline description to add a step that will generate a report and upload it as an artifact.
+In this chapter, you'll cover:

-Then, we will update the pipeline to generate a report and create a pull request with the report as a comment.
+- Updating the CI/CD configuration file to generate a CML report

-Then we will trigger the report generation by :
+- Pushing the updated CI/CD configuration file to Git
-- creating an issue in our issue tracker
+- Opening an issue in your issue tracker
-- make a branch associated to the issue
+- Creating a new branch to add your changes
-- make a change in the new branch
+- Swithing to the new branch
-- push everything and open a pull request

-After this step each successfull run of the pipeline will comment the associated pull request with a report.
+- Commiting and pushing the changes that were not commited in [Chapter 5: Track model evolutions with DVC](/the-guide/chapter-5-track-model-evolutions-with-dvc)
+- Creating a Pull Request/Merge Request
+- Visualizing the execution of the CI/CD pipeline
+- Visualizing the CML report that is added to your Pull Request/Merge Request
+- Merging the Pull Request/Merge Request to the main branch
+- Switching back to the main branch and pulling latest changes

 {% callout type="note" %}
 CML can do much more than just generating reports.
 Have a look to the [Train the model on a Kubernetes cluster with CML](/advanced-concepts/train-the-model-on-a-kubernetes-cluster-with-cml) guide.
 {% /callout %}

-## Instructions
+## Steps

 {% callout type="warning" %}
 This guide has been written with macOS and Linux operating systems in mind.
 If you use Windows, you might encounter issues.
 Please use [GitBash](https://gitforwindows.org/) or a Windows Subsystem for Linux (WSL) for optimal results.